Ninacheng222/human-ai-interaction-for-privacy-management-prompt-eng/README.md

 # human-ai-interaction-for-privacy-management-prompt-eng
-The prompt engineering part for Human AI Interaction for Privacy Management capstone project.
+The prompt engineering part of the Human AI Interaction for Privacy Management capstone project.